Geshna111/customer-churn-analysis/README.md

 # Customer Churn Analysis & Prediction

+> End-to-end data analysis and machine learning project focused on identifying high-risk customers and translating insights into actionable business strategies.

 ## Problem Statement -
 Customer churn leads to significant revenue loss in subscription-based businesses.
 This project aims to identify customers at high risk of churn and provide actionable